Portage Glacier

 and is included within the Chugach National Forest.
 It is located south of Portage Lake and 6 km (4 mi) west of Whittier.

-Portage Glacier was a local name first recorded in 1898 by Thomas Corwin Mendenhall of the U.S. Coast and Geodetic Survey, so called because it is on a portage route between Prince William Sound and Turnagain Arm.
+Portage Glacier was a local name first recorded in 1898 by Thomas Corwin Mendenhall of the United States Coast and Geodetic Survey, so called because it is on a portage route between Prince William Sound and Turnagain Arm.
 Hundreds of years ago the glacier filled the entire Portage Valley, a distance of 14 mi, and was connected to what are now five separate glaciers.

 The Begich/Boggs Visitor Center (located here 60°47′05″N 148°50′29″W) was built by the U.S. Forest Service in 1986.
 However, the glacier can no longer be viewed from there.
 In the summer a boat ride across the lake is required to view the glacier.
 Commercial boat tours are available.
 In the winter the glacier sees much foot, bike, and ski traffic if the lake freezes.